beaurancourt/sim-5e/docs/index.md

 * Cast bless *before* combat, if you can?
 * Attack the first round of combat, saving your slots to heal with?

-I simulated 3000 runs of each choice and recorded the average total party hp remaining after each combat.
+I simulated 3000 runs of each choice and recorded the average total party hp remaining (after using the left-over slots on cure wounds) after each combat.
 I posted the first 10 simulations of each choice further down the document, in case you want to see what the output looks like!

 |Bless|No Bless|Pre-bless|